 It is strongly recommended that you have at least one non-CIA method of being contacted, such as a cell phone number or a non-CIA email address.
 This will help ensure that you receive a notification in the event of a local or regional service outage when your CIA phone and email may be off line.

-In emergency situations, the Cleveland Institute of Art will post emergency and important alert messages on the Institute's website, in a banner at the top of the homepage and interior pages, and also on the mobile website.
+In emergency situations, the Cleveland Institute of Art will post emergency and important alert messages on the College's website, in a banner at the top of the homepage and interior pages, and also on the mobile website.

 To broadcast automatic messages during an emergency, CIA communicates with several local radio and television stations which operate automatic, web- or phone-based systems.
 These automatic systems have a crawling message across the bottom of the screen and we are mostly likely to use them to announce a college closure, most often due to inclement weather.
 Television stations that carry closure information include WKYC Channel 3, WOIO Action 19, Fox 8 Channel 8, and WEWS News Channel 5.